WZLO: History

 WZON-FM switched to a progressive talk format on January 4, 2010.
-The station also carried Boston Red Sox baseball, along with WZON.
+The station continued to carry Boston Red Sox baseball, along with WZON.
 Shortly after WZON (AM) began simulcasting WZON-FM on November 1, 2010, Red Sox games were moved exclusively to the AM station (which previously shared the broadcasts with WDME/WZON-FM).
 WZON-FM began stunting with Christmas music in November 2012, with the previous format moving exclusively to WZON (AM).
 The call letters were changed to WZLO on November 23, and the station returned to an adult album alternative format, initially branded as "103.1 The Loft", on December 26, 2012.
+In late 2014, WZLO began to simulcast on the second HD Radio channel of WKIT; the subchannel, in turn, was relayed on Bangor FM translator W252CT (98.3), which had previously carried WZON.